MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 **Packaging:**

-A UWP (WinUI 2) app is self-contained regarding dependencies and for deployment (DLLs), although it's not packaged into a single file.
+A WinUI 2 (UWP) app is self-contained regarding dependencies and for deployment (DLLs), although it's not packaged into a single file.

-A UWP (WinUI 2) app is per-user, and has Write access under the installed location.
+A WinUI 2 (UWP) app is per-user, and has Write access under the installed location.

 <!-- ====================================================================== -->